lwhite1/arrow-table/README.md

 **NOTE**: This API is experimental and subject to change.

-Like VectorSchemaRoot, *Table* and *MutableTable* are tabular data structures backed by Arrow arrays.
+Like VectorSchemaRoot, *Table* and *MutableTable* are tabular data structures backed by Arrow FieldVectors.
 They differ from VectorSchemaRoot mainly in that they lack its support for batch operations.
 Anyone processing batches of tabular data in a pipeline should continue to use VectorSchemaRoot.
 Table and MutableTable also differ from VectorSchemaRoot in their mutation semantics.

 ## Mutation in tables and VectorSchemaRoot